atbcb/usab-uswds/_pages/advancing-access/initiatives/about.md

 ## Rulemaking

 The Access Board takes on regulatory initiatives to develop accessibility guidelines and standards.
-Visit the Access Board's [Rulemaking page]({{ site.baseurl }}//rulemaking/about/) to learn about the process, history, and active and upcoming rulemakings.
+Visit the Access Board's [Rulemaking page]({{ site.baseurl }}//rulemaking/about/) to learn about the process, history, and active and upcoming rulemaking.
 The Access Board's [Unified Agenda](https://www.reginfo.gov/public/do/eAgendaMain?operation=OPERATION_GET_AGENCY_RULE_LIST&currentPub=true&agencyCode=&showStage=active&agencyCd=3014&csrf_token=4477D73C38800DD64CF55ADB1768D8D45A731BE31E15AB2A267391786B5743BB6B29078DCC57BFFFD1D816392F7FE84DBA51) is also available on Office of Management and Budget's website.

 ## Initiatives